-Lewis Jarvis (LJ) Harvey was the single greatest influence on visual culture in Queensland in the first half of the twentieth century, writes Glenn R Cooke, whose continued research on this important artist and teacher, and his students, is displayed in an exhibition at Griffith University Art Museum with loans from the QAGOMA Collection.
+Lewis Jarvis (LJ) Harvey was the single greatest influence on visual culture in Queensland in the first half of the twentieth century, writes Glenn R Cooke, whose continued research on this important artist and teacher, and his students, highlights why Harvey was such an inspirational figure.

 LJ Harvey (1871−1949) was a distinguished modeller, woodcarver, potter and teacher active in Queensland during the first half of the twentieth century.
 While Harvey was a prominent figure within Queensland’s Arts and Crafts Movement, his work was nationally significant, and he inspired the largest school of art pottery in Australia.
 My professional and personal research into Harvey confirms his importance in Australian art history, and there is still much more to discover about his continuing influence.